 #4 Brand.com (Concerto) Limitations

 The customization on IHG brand.com sites are severely lacking.
 There is no way to promote or track specific offers.
 For example, if you are promoting a package on your CVB site, there is no specific URL to send them to on the IHG that details the package.
 You can send them to the offers page, but it may or may not be present depending on the date.
 Or, you can send them to a URL that pre-populates the rate code on the home page, but the normal person won’t be able to follow.

 When IHG finally dictated the roll out of cancelling all vanity sites (for particular brands), the entirety of the how to’s revolved around domain and email address management, plus updating of your Google My Business profile.
 Owners and operators need more control over their own brand sites if they are going to remove their vanity sites.

 Cogwheel Marketing is an advocate for owners, helping them navigate the brand systems and maximize return from their online presence.
 As an owner or operator, you will likely have to shift away from vanity and independent sites if you manage a hotel with a major flag.
-Cogwheel can help you reinvest those marketing funds in the right places.
+Cogwheel Marketing hotel digital marketing services can help flagged hotels reinvest those marketing funds in the right places.

 *Studies conducted from 2015 to 2017, covering approximately 30 vanity sites across multiple brands.